GoldenLabHuji/DBbot/README.md

 This is a description of what the **user** will see

-First, the bot will provide the uaer an explaintion about the database (CSV file).
+First, the bot will provide the user an explaintion about the database (CSV file).
 Second, the bot will display the user a list of the columns of the database, and the user can choose from it which column he/she would like to query.

-After ther user has choose the attribute (column) the bot will display a list the  of operators of the chosen column.
+After the user has chosen the attribute (column) the bot will display a list of operators of the chosen column.
 Each column has it's own operators.
 The operators are used for query the data.
 For example, if the user chose a "name" attribute and he/she want to query only the names that starts with the letter "S", he/she can choose the "StartWith" operator to achive that.
 Some operators require input of parameters.
 The bot will ask the user for it as well.